law-school-usa

 What Law School In The US Has The Highest Acceptance Rate?

-The Law School in the US with the highest acceptance rate is Thomas M. Cooley Law School, with an acceptance rate of 47.6%.
-The rate is significantly higher than that of many other law schools, indicating a unique approach to legal teaching and admissions.
+The law school in the US with the highest acceptance rate is the University of Idaho College of Law, with an acceptance rate of 66.8% in 2026.
+The rate is significantly higher than that of many other law schools, indicating a more accessible and inclusive admissions approach.

 Do The Best Law Schools In The US Offer Pre Law Courses?